Which describes your research need?

 National LGBT Bar Association

 Vault.com (accessible free to students through the CDO website) provides Diversity Program Profiles on over 150 law firms.
-Vault also ranks the “Top 20 Law Firms for Diversity,” and lists firms according to their inclusion of women, minorities, and gays, lesbians and bisexuals.
+Vault also annually ranks the “Best Law Firms for Diversity,” and lists firms according to their inclusion of women, minorities, and gays, lesbians and bisexuals.
 A print version of the guide, Vault’s Law Firm Diversity Programs, is available at the CDO.

-Firms which want to highlight recent achievements or awards in their pro bono record, often offer information about pro bono activities at their websites.
+Firms that want to highlight recent achievements or awards in their pro bono record, often offer information about pro bono activities on their websites.
 Employers provide a statement of their pro bono policy as a part of their entry in the NALP Directory.

-Vault.com (accessible free to Boalt students through the CDO website) includes pro bono rankings and a Guide to Law Firm Pro Bono Programs in its employer information.
-(A print version of Vault’s Law Firm Pro Bono Programs is also available at the CDO.)
+Vault.com (accessible free to Berkeley Law students through the CDO website) includes pro bono rankings and a Guide to Law Firm Pro Bono Programs in its employer information.
+A print version of Vault’s Law Firm Pro Bono Programs is also available at the CDO.

 American Lawyer’s “A List” ranking includes pro bono as one measure of the success of big firms.